Mc-gabys/Mc-Kali/README.md

 Prerequisites:

-  Python 3.12.7 (This project was created with this version) Python Modules: in requirements.txt
+  Python 3.12.7 (This project was created with this version), Python Modules: in requirements.txt,
   Required third-party tools:
       nmap for network scanning.
       msfvenom and msfconsole for payload generation.